gbv/daia/daia.md

 format
   : set to `json`.
 If this parameter is missing or not set to `json`, a DAIA server
     SHOULD sent an [error response] with HTTP status code 422 (invalid request).
-For backwards compatibility with DAIA 0.5, a DAIA server MAY also response with HTTP status code 200 and with an arbitrary document.
-The document returned in this case MUST NOT be JSON.
-A DAIA client MAY translate the document to a valid [DAIA response], for instance from XML. callback
+For backwards compatibility with previous implementations, a DAIA server MAY also response with HTTP status code 200 and with an arbitrary document (HTML, XML...) if no "format" parameter was given or if its value was not `json`. callback
   : a JavaScript callback method name to return JSONP instead of JSON.
 The callback MUST
     only contain alphanumeric characters and underscores.